-According to Business Insider, a potential customer needs some form of contact at least seven times within a period of 18 months to make an impact.
+According to Business Insider, a potential customer needs some form of contact at least seven times over a period of 18 months to make an impact.

-Through time, a business can convert someone with just an interest into a lead and eventually a sale.
+Through time, a business can convert someone who’s somewhat interested into a lead, and eventually a sale.
 It starts with advertising, then the marketing and sales process.

 It would be great to close the sale on the first contact, but this scenario doesn’t often happen because many leads are not ready to buy immediately.

-Does this mean forget about them?
+Does this mean you can just forget about them?
 If they are qualified, they will mostly buy at some point.
 The customer needs to build trust with the business.
 By nurturing the leads through marketing and periodic contact, the trust will grow over time.